Helen20S/me/week2/readme.md

 (Goulburn is a crazy country town, Argh!
 Annoyed with people, its like talking to a robot and it repeating back again; I suppose its okay, since, I have forgotten some computer bits and appointment with lecturer, etc...)
 Wk3: Another attempt to save, stage, commit and push after amending exercises.
 I will need to look into it again, as I know I left something out.
 But, this will do for now.
+Added exercise 3 with the help from lecturer.
+It all made sense, but, now I am on my own.
+I feel lost.
+I hope I can continue to finish these exercises today.
+I need extra guidance.